Quota Count system

-Quota Count is a system used in the UK by London's Heathrow, Gatwick, and Stansted airports to limit the amount of noise generated by aircraft movements at night time (23:30–06:00).
+Quota Count is a system used in the UK by London's Heathrow, Gatwick, Stansted and Birmingham airports to limit the amount of noise generated by aircraft movements at night time (23:30–06:00).

 Description

 From 1962 until 1993, operations at Heathrow were subject to a simple limit on the number of aircraft movements that were allowed to take place during the night period.

 In 1993 a new Quota Count system was introduced based on aircraft noise certification data.
 Each aircraft type is classified and awarded a quota count (QC) value depending on the amount of noise it generated under controlled certification conditions.
 The quieter the aircraft the smaller the QC value.
 Aircraft are classified separately for landing and take-off.
 Take-off quota count values are based on the average of the certificated flyover and sideline noise levels at maximum take-off weight, with 1.75 EPNdB added for Chapter 2 aircraft.
 Landing quota count values are based on the certificated approach noise level at maximum landing weight minus 9.0 EPNdB.

 Aircraft were originally divided into six QC bands from 0.5 to 16, but following a review by the Department for Transport a seventh category – Quota Count 0.25 – was added in March 2007 and an eighth category – Quota Count 0.125 – in September 2018.